rkyzk/ecopost/README.md

 1. create a user with username "testuser", an email "test@ecopost.com" and a password "gR48NmYr1"
 2. Log in as "testuser"
 3. make 10 posts with following titles and contents:
-Title: blog 1, blog 2, blog 3, blog 4, blog 5, blog 6, blog 7, blog 8, blog 9, blog 10
+title: blog 1, blog 2, blog 3, blog 4, blog 5, blog 6, blog 7, blog 8, blog 9, blog 10
-Content: (for all of them): test content
+content: (for all of them): test content
-City: Dublin
+city: Dublin
-Country: Ireland
+country: Ireland
 4. go to admin panel.
 5. publish blog 1-10 one by one in the order.
 6. set featured_flag True for blog 1-3.